eliben/goforth/README.md

 $ ./ctil -i prelude.4th < ../testdata/fizzbuzz.4th
 ```

+The design of `ctil` is inspired by the [jonesforth](http://git.annexia.org/?p=jonesforth.git)
+implementation, though some things work differently (I tried to stick closer to standard
+Forth).

 ## Testing

 goforth has an extensive automated test harness.
 Each test consists of a file